-- Students' levels of achievement for Units 1 and 2 are determined by the College and not reported to the VCAA - Completion of outcomes for Units 1 and 2 are reported to VCAA - Please refer to the Study Design for more information regarding Unit 1 and 2 assessment tasks
+- Students' levels of achievement for Units 1 and 2 are determined by the College and not reported to the VCAA - Completion of outcomes for Units 1 and 2 are reported to VCAA.
+Students undertake practice exams at the end of the academic year. - Please refer to the Study Design for more information regarding Unit 1 and 2 assessment tasks